gokhanercan/gen-atomic/README.md

 # Key Dependencies

 Python 3.8+, Ollama
-This project might depend on some certain LLM Hosts and AI frameworks in the future, such as LlamaIndex, LangChain, Pytorch etc.
+This project might depend on some certain LLM Hosts and AI frameworks in the future, such as LlamaIndex, LangChain, HF, Pytorch etc.

 # Contribute